ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 Since Construction Imputation must take place before Forward Imputation from Construction, they are collectively referred to as Construction based Imputation in the above list.
-The steps above may be performed in any order as long as, when constructing the output dataset, the order of precedence is preserved.
-However, the above ordering reduces the need for data filtering.
+Providing the order of precedence is preserved, the steps above may be performed in any order when constructing the output dataset.

 ### 4.1 Responder Filtering